-Under FIN No. 48, the Company is required to recognize the financial statement effects of tax positions if they meet a "more-likely-than-not" threshold.
+The Company recognize the financial statement effects of tax positions if they meet a "more-likely-than-not" threshold.
 In evaluating items relative to this threshold, the Company must assess whether each tax position will be sustained based solely on its technical merits assuming examination by a taxing authority.
 The interpretation requires the Company to establish liabilities to reflect the portion of those positions that cannot be concluded as "more likely than not" of being realized upon ultimate settlement.
-These are referred to as liabilities for unrecognized tax benefit under FIN No. 48.
-Upon adoption of this interpretation, the Company identified and evaluated any potential uncertain tax positions and concluded that there are no uncertain tax positions requiring recognition in the financial statements.
-Management expects the tax authorities to allow these positions when and if examined and has a high confidence level in the technical merits of these positions.
-Accordingly, Management expects the full amount of the tax position to be ultimately realized in the financial statements.
+These are referred to as liabilities for unrecognized tax benefit.
+The

-Notes to financial statements For the three months ended March 31, 2009 and 2008
+Notes to financial statements For the nine months ended September 30, 2009 and 2008